Skip to content

 I ended up with a folder of notes she could actually use.
 She moved.
 Three other friends asked me the same question over the following year, and at that point it was easier to put the notes somewhere public than to email the folder around again.
 My sister is Rosie, by the way — she writes about the actual day-to-day of living there at britsinargentina.com, which is a different and much more entertaining site.

 I'm not a lawyer or an accountant.
 I spent about a decade covering personal finance for national UK publications — tax, pensions, mortgages, inheritance, the unglamorous end of money journalism — and I know how to read primary sources and spot when something has changed.
-Every guide on this site starts with the actual gov.uk page, the actual HMRC manual, the actual Migraciones decree, and I stamp the date I last verified each one.
-When a decision genuinely needs a chartered accountant with international experience, a qualified immigration lawyer, or an escribano, I say so clearly and I point you at the kind of professional you should actually talk to.
+Published guides carry an editorial date and link to the relevant authority or provider where available.
+When a decision genuinely needs a chartered accountant with international experience, a qualified immigration lawyer, or an escribano, I say so clearly.

 If that's the kind of guide you were looking for, you're in the right place.